UEFA postpones Euro 2020 play-offs and offers no update on Champions League final date | Goal.com

 However, UEFA confirmed that those matches will now be pushed back indefinitely as the scope of the coronavirus pandemic has become more clear.

-The federation also confirmed that qualifying matches for Women’s Euro 2021 have been pushed back while the U-17 and U-19 Euros have been cancelled altogether.
+The federation also confirmed that qualifying matches for Women’s Euro 2021 have been pushed back while the under-17 and under-19 Euros have been cancelled altogether.

-However, the men's U-19 Euros and women's U-17 Euros that were set for this summer have been postponed as the two competitions serve as qualifiers for World Cup competitions.
+However, the men's under-19 Euros and women's under-17 Euros that were set for this summer have been postponed as the two competitions serve as qualifiers for World Cup competitions.

 Deadlines related to the registration of players for next season's Champions League have also been postponed with UEFA stating that the federation would set new deadlines in due course.